aryawiratama11/CRUD/README.md

 5. The interaction with your DB will be done via a backend app(website) <br>
 6. This app needs to be a CRUD app (Create Read Update Delete) <br>
 7. You need to have a login system for the backend <br>
-8. The all backend will be code it in php <br>
+8. The all backend will be code it in php <br><br>

+Extra functionality: SMS API - remind user's password Desktop notification - confirmation that the SMS is sent